To adopt an ATFO horse, you need to know these things:

 - Horses should be up to date on dental, farrier care and vaccines, as well as deworming and coggins.

 - Pro division horses start at $900 bids.
 Amateur start at $700.
 Showcase Starting bids are $600 and up to $1,500.
 Adoptions fees vary.
-The average 2019 fee was $2,000, which the highest fee being $3,400.
-The value of training for these horses alone is over $2,500 per horse.
+The average 2019 fee was around $4,500, with the highest fee being $13,300, the lowest being the opening bid of $600.
+The value of training for these horses alone is over $3,000 per horse.
 Horses can have their adoption fees paid via cash, check, paypal or square.
-Credit Cards can be used with a 3% fee charge added.
+Credit Cards can be used, but only with a 3% fee charge added.

 - Adoption isn’t a sale.
 It works differently, but it is a process that is good for you and horses.
 When you adopt, you can compete with, show, love, trail ride and enjoy your horse.
 They cannot be bred.
 They cannot be sold, though.
 They are adopted and must return to the rescue if you change your mind or cannot keep the horse.
 The base adoption fee we set of $600 is returned, if you request it, when the horse comes back to us.
 You can learn about adoption here.
 The horses go on adoption agreements through Heart of Phoenix.